Sandy Stone (artist): Protests against Stone & post-tenure conditions

 Granting Stone tenure had the negative effect of provoking attacks on her work and credibility by powerful conservative faculty within the RTF department, which for years has responded to inquiries with the statement that there is no New Media program or program called ACTLab within the department.
 (Based on university course listings and rosters, as of 2007 there were approximately 70 ACTLab students in active courses, 400 former students, and 2500 student webpages on the ACTLab website.
 The program attracts students from a broad range of departments and from other institutions.)
 In a 2006 talk at Arizona State University, Stone compared the RTF department's attempts to erase her work and presence to previous efforts by conservative administrators to deny voice to any unfamiliar or emergent disciplines or unusual people, and said it was merely to be expected.

-Stone's career has been controversial.
-In the mid-1990s she gave several highly publicized interviews during which she suggested that the era of academic scholarship, as the term was generally understood, was over:
+In the 1990s she gave several highly publicized interviews during which she suggested that the era of academic scholarship, as the term was generally understood, was over: